quou/quo/README.md

 On Windows with MSVC, linking is done automatically via `#pragma comment`s.
 On none-MSVC Windows compilers, you must link with `user32.lib`, `gdi32.lib` and `opengl32.lib`.

 ## Legacy mode
-For older computers, you can enable the use of GLSL version 1.3, by `#defining QUO_LEGACY` before including the library.
+For older computers, you can enable the use of GLSL version 1.3 in the default sprite shader, by `#defining QUO_LEGACY` before including the library.

 ## Example Usage
 See more complete examples in the [`examples`](https://github.com/georgelam6/quo/tree/master/examples) folder.